 The pages of the chapters, the appendixes and the references will be designated by one set of Arabic numerals (1,2,3...etc).
 These will be typed on the bottom centre of the page.
 Pages carrying figures, charts, table etc. will carry appropriate page numbers.
 The page number of the first page of contents, the first page of each chapter including the conclusions need not be typed as is often the practice.

+NATIONAL INSTITUTE OF TECHNOLOGY KARNATAKA, SURATHKAL

 Specimen A : Title Sheet

 T I T L E

-(In capital letters)
+(In capital letter rs)

 Thesis